whaleymar/whalengine/README.md

 # To Do

 ## Current Goal:
-- semisolid colliders / physics rework
-    - self collision :: pushing another semisolid into a solid should stop both instead of destroying the middle one
-    - callbacks
-    - todos in collision.h/cpp
+- int in collider constructors
 - mb i can pass a isGroundedCheckNeeded to moveY so i only check for rigidbodies?
 - put velocity in texels/second instead of tiles/second

 ## Camera / Follow